-An inconsistent blog based in Toronto, Canada which is suppose to be about home decor and decorating but is really about a million other things.
+An inconsistent blog based in Toronto, Canada which is supposed to be about home decor and decorating but is really about a million other things.
 How’s that for honest?

 I use to blog a lot, now I don’t so much.
 I generally write about my travels, my dog, coffee or the occasional bit of decorating I do at home.
 But you know what?
 Anything goes around here so don’t be surprised if you see me chatting about something completely outside of those areas.

 What am I and who do I think I am blogging?
 I am a stubborn woman who thinks I can figure out most things if I think about it long enough.
 Throw a little common sense in there, a little internet sleuthing, a little elbow grease and some patience – and the result is a know-it-all gal with a wealth of You Can Do It Yourself attitude.